alexconst/alexconst.github.io/_drafts/ansible.md

 # About

-This is a concise tutorial on Ansible, which for demonstration purposes uses [Vagrant](vagrant.md) for machine/hardware abstraction.
-It explains what Ansible is and is used for, shows how to install it, and gives an overview on its playbooks.
-Then goes into more detail on the files used by Ansible: inventory, config, and playbooks.
+This is a concise tutorial on Ansible.
+It starts by giving a description on what Ansible is and what it is used for, provides instructions how to install it, and gives an overview on its playbooks.
+Then goes into more detail on the files used by Ansible: inventory, configuration, and playbooks.
 It finalizes by showcasing multiple use cases.
+[Vagrant](vagrant.md) will be used in this tutorial since it provides us a convenient way to make development environments easily available for testing Ansible.

 # What is Ansible